 In an increasingly real-time economy speed and timing are key.
 It might sound obvious but the consequences for supply chains, logistics and the transportation industry are huge.

 Efficiency, optimization, speed and timing have always been crucial in logistics and transportation.
-Today, amidst a range of accelerating evolutions and in an increasingly digital environment where digital transformations are affecting the next revolution of industry, it is even more so.
+Today, amidst a range of accelerating evolutions and in an increasingly digital environment where digital transformations are affecting the next revolution of industry known as Industry 4.0, it is even more so.

 In this overview we take a look at the main challenges regarding digitization and digital transformation in (goods) transportation and logistics (T&L) and, inevitably, supply chains.